 - The headache only resides on one side of the head/face

-- The pain is steady, not impulsive
+- The pain is steady, not varied

-- The pain starts out in the back of the head, and progresses towards the front
+- The pain starts out in the back of the head and progresses towards the front

 - Instances of chronic pain can last for hours to days

-- The neck is stiff
+- The neck is stiff and has reduced flexibility

 - The neck hurts upon movement